 Structs

 Structs in Cyrus are user-defined composite types that group related data together.
-They are similar to struct in C/C++ but follow Cyrus' type system rules.
+They are similar to struct in C/C++ but follow Cyrus's type system rules.

 Defining a Struct